Xetera/HifumiOld/README.md

 #### Backups
 For database backups, python scripts are used to dump the current production db into Amazon S3 bucket.

-This script are set on a cron job of regular intervals and an X amount of backups are rotated inside the bucket, deleting the oldest version on every backup once X is reached to preserve limited bucket space.
+This script is set on a cron job of regular intervals, and an X amount of backups are rotated inside the bucket, deleting the oldest version on every backup once X is reached to preserve limited bucket space.

+A backup-restoration script is available to restore the latest backup if necessary.

 ### Inversion of Control
 All objects that are required in the global scope or inside other classes are handled by [typescript-ioc](https://github.com/thiagobustamante/typescript-ioc) to avoid the usage of global singletons.